TCWTEAM/Adidas-Account-Creator/README.txt

 (This is part of a larger project I am working on so if you guys cant update see random errors or cant load the program message me asap as I probably pushed a wrong file version)

-Changelog to v1.5.0.0
+Changelog to v1.6.0.0
 -------------------
 -Minor Bug Fixes
--Added error handling
--Updated harvester ui
--Added upload to pastebin feature
--Made it to save locale domain and prefix to be the same when u launch again
+-Fixed bug where if you didnt have an accounts file it would freak out -Added a batch folder to make installing the requirements easier